 2. The tax accumulated is deposited into the accounts of the particular state.

 3. Each state has its separate SGST act under its State Goods and Service Tax Department.
 However, the basic features of the GST law for all the states, like the charges, valuation, taxable event, measure, classification, etc., would remain the same across the respective act of each state.

 |Full-Form||Central Goods and Services Tax||State Goods and Services Tax||Integrated Goods and Services Tax|

 |ITC Utilization||(i) CGST (ii) IGST||(i) SGST (ii) IGST||(i) IGST (ii) In case of any balance left, towards CGST and SGST|

 |Applicability of composition scheme||Applicable||Applicable||Not Applicable|

-Let us see how the different components under GST work in India.
-Assuming the GST rate applicable to the product be 18%.
+Here we see how the different elements under GST work in India.
+Suppose the GST rate applies to the product by 18%.